Crdzbird/floaty_chathead/README.md

 # Floaty_chathead
 One thing that i always love was the simplicity that messenger had using Chatheads.

-And for that reason this plugin was created with all the love that us the developers have :tw-1f496:
+And for that reason this plugin was created with all the love that us the developers have :heartbeat:

 [![](https://raw.githubusercontent.com/Crdzbird/floaty_chathead/master/screenshots/floaty_chathead.gif)](https://raw.githubusercontent.com/Crdzbird/floaty_chathead/master/screenshots/floaty_chathead.gif "Floaty Head in action ")